AlCalzone/node-tradfri-client/README.md

     offlinePingCountUntilReconnect: number; // DEFAULT: 3
     /** After how many failed reconnects we give up */
     maximumReconnects: number; // DEFAULT: infinite

+    /** How many tries for the initial connection should be attempted */
+    maximumConnectionAttempts: number; // DEFAULT: infinite
+    /** The interval in ms between consecutive connection attempts */
+    connectionInterval: number; // DEFAULT: 10000ms
+    /**
+     * How much the interval between consecutive connection attempts
+     * should be increased.
+The actual interval is calculated by
+     * <connection interval> * <backoff factor> ** <failed attempts>
+     * with the number of failed attempts capped at 5 */
+    failedConnectionBackoffFactor: number; // DEFAULT: 1.5

 }
 ```
 All parameters of this object are optional and use the default values if not provided.
 Monitoring the connection state is possible by subscribing to the following events, similar to [subscribing to updates](#subscribe-to-updates):